-Mr Luk Siu Fung, Mark was appointed as Executive Director and Chief Operating Officer of our Company on 1 April 2020.
-Mr Luk is responsible for overseeing operating activities of the Group, and assist the CEO in overall strategic planning and business development of the Group.
-He has experience in merger and acquisition, and advisory services in PRC projects and business planning.
+Mr Lam Chun Hei, Justin was appointed as Executive Director and Chief Operating Officer of our Company on 12 August 2021.
+He joined our Company as Business Development Manager in April 2021, prior to the promotion to his current designation.
+Mr Lam is currently responsible for overseeing operating activities of the Group, and assisting the Executive Chairman of the Company in the overall strategic planning and investment strategies of the Group.